 Hotrod Tip #3

 If your car’s air conditioner is not blowing clean air – this is a problem.
 Many of us know how to change our filter in our AC unit at home, but only a handful of us know that our cars also have filters that need to be changed out from time to time.
-You don’t need to take your car to the dealer and to change an air filter – you can do it yourself.
+You don’t need to take your car to the dealer and pay hundreds of dollars to change an air filter – you can do it yourself.

 First things first – locate your air filter in your vehicle.
 It is usually located on the passenger side of the vehicle in the glove box area, or near the area where the front passengers’ knees are located against the console.
 Next, call your dealer and order replacement filters for your specific vehicle.
 In seconds, you can change out the filter and enjoy cool air again!